 Project Assistant Job Description

 Corporate managers would have more difficulty coordinating meetings, contacting outside vendors and completing projects on time without help from project assistants, who perform many of the clerical and tracking functions of projects.
 These assistants also ensure that all project documents get disseminated to the appropriate end users, including executives, department heads and shareholders.
-Although earnings vary by geographical area and experience, project assistants earned average annual salaries of $36,000 as of 2014, according to the job resource site Glassdoor.
+Although earnings vary by geographical area and experience, project assistants earned average annual salaries of $45,000 as of 2020, according to Glassdoor.

 A project assistant contacts everyone involved in a project and apprises them of meeting times and locations.
 She also secures the meeting rooms and emails participants about meeting agendas.
 Project assistants take notes in meetings, help project managers assign tasks to all participants and update the status of completed tasks in project logs.
 Other essential responsibilities include ordering and distributing supplies and training materials, querying databases and collecting data, organizing and maintaining files and typing reports and presentation decks.